jakubtomsu/fixed-timestep-demo/README.md

 </p>
 </p>

+## Build
+- Set up the Odin Compiler, either from [Github Releases](https://github.com/odin-lang/Odin/releases) or by [compiling it yourself](https://odin-lang.org/docs/install/)
+- run `odin run .` from the root folder of this project.
+This builds and executes `fixed_timestep_demo.odin`

 ## Controls
 - Use WASD to move the player, space to dash and M to shoot a bullet.
 - Use left/right arrow keys to change the simulation mode